The Modern Resume Common Mistakes and Myths

 Lying on a resume isn't a smart shortcut; it's a weak point in your plan.
 Most people wrongly believe a resume is just an ad—a made-up story to grab a recruiter's attention.
 This thinking treats your career history like a sales pitch you can throw away, but it's really like taking out a high-cost loan that is about to fail.

+Resume lies rarely stand alone.
+Most people who exaggerate one thing also make other avoidable mistakes.
+For a full breakdown of what to avoid, see our guide to the top resume mistakes that get applications rejected.
 When you add fake skills to your resume, you put bad information into how a company runs.
 This causes a constant problem called Identity Debt.
 You start the job not being able to do what you claimed, so you spend more energy pretending than actually working.
 This quickly leads to poor performance and a stalled career.
 Since checking backgrounds online is now very easy, lying isn't a risk you take; it's a system error that is sure to happen.

+A Resume Builder survey from January 2025 found that 85% of hiring managers report catching at least one resume lie during their screening process.
+When caught, 54.9% of applicants faced immediate termination or a rescinded offer.
 To succeed, you need to switch to a Proof-of-Work method.
 Instead of making up titles to fit a form, use proof of what you actually achieved to show how your real background fixes the company's current issues.
 This replaces the risk of a total breakdown with a career path that you can actually rely on.

 The Career Integrity Check-ups